TRAVEL TO THE COOK ISLANDS

 Do you need a visa to enter the Cook Islands?

-US Citizens do not need a visa to enter New Zealand, Cook Islands, Fiji or French Polynesia.
+US Citizens do not need a visa to enter the Cook Islands.

 CUSTOMS & QUARANTINE REGULATIONS